 Shopify creates content for different audiences.
 One of those audiences is merchants’ customers.
-A customer is a person or organization who interacts with a Shopify merchant or a merchant’s sale channel.
+A customer is a person or organization who interacts with a Shopify merchant or a merchant’s sales channel.

 Merchant-to-customer content represents the merchant, not Shopify, and should optimize the customers’ online or retail store experience.

 Every UX discipline is encouraged to create content at Shopify.
 Use this guide when you’re writing content that a customer will see on a Shopify store or receive from a merchant.

 You’ll find merchant-to-customer content in places such as:

 - Point of Sale (POS) screens, such as digital receipts and payment errors

 If you write for multiple audiences, it’s important to note that merchant-to-customer content isn’t:

 - Shopify-to-buyer content, such as Shopify Pay or Arrive

 - Shopify-to-merchant content, such as the Shopify admin